Rugby union in Mauritania: Clubs

 There are currently four member clubs of the Mauritanian Rugby Federation but only one is active.

 Les Fennecs d’Amoukrouz

 Les Fennecs d'Amokrouz is the only active club, it is based in Nouakchott, on ground next to the Stade Olympique (across from the Palais des Congrès), it has around 70 players from the juniors to seniors.
 The club operates thanks to the membership dues, the support of local companies and due to the famous fund raising "rugby party" which has become something of an institution of Noukchottoise nights.

 Dormant clubs

 Les Crocodiles de Rosso, Les Orques de Nouadhibou and Les Phacochères de Nouakchott are currently dormant and are subject to intermittent efforts to activate them by the FMR but the federation does not yet have the resources to do so.

 Women

-A female team was created in Nouakchott to try and qualify for the Rugby sevens at the Summer Olympics in Rio de Janeiro in 2016.
+A female team was created in Nouakchott to try to qualify for the Rugby sevens at the Summer Olympics in Rio de Janeiro in 2016.